raspberrypilearning/getting-started-with-the-pico/en/step_7.md

 ## Use digital inputs and outputs

-Now you know the basics, you can learn to control an external LED with the Raspberry Pi Pico, and have it read input from a button.
+Now you know the basics, you can learn to control an external LED with your Raspberry Pi Pico, and have it read input from a button.

 --- task ---

-Use a resistor between about 50 and 330 ohms, an LED and a pair of M-M jumper leads, to connect up your Raspberry Pi Pico board as shown in the image below.
+Use a resistor between about 50 and 330 ohms, an LED and a pair of M-M jumper leads, to connect up your Raspberry Pi Pico as shown in the image below.

 ![an LED and resistor connected to the pico](images/single_LED.png)